 I conduct interdisciplinary research in the areas of philosophy, psychology, and neuroscience (see my publications below).
 In my lab in the philosophy department we conduct experiments on the nature of perception and cognition.
 I collaborate with a number of neuroscientists and psychologists from Monash University and around the world.
 For the next few years I am on a fellowship that allows me to focus exclusively on theories about brain function, which say the brain is primarily a sophisticated hypothesis tester.

-van Doorn, G., Hohwy, J., Symmons, M. 2013.
+van Doorn, G., Hohwy, J., Symmons, M. 2014.
 Can you tickle yourself if you swap bodies with someone else?
 Consciousness & Cognition 23: 1-11.
 [Penultimate draft].
 Written up in New Scientist; listed on BBC.
-NEW

 Bayne, T., Hohwy, J. 2013.
 Consciousness: Theoretical approaches.
 In A.E.
 Cavanna, A. Nani, H. Blumenfeld, S. Laureys (eds.), Neuroimaging of Consciousness, 23.
 Berlin: Springer Verlag.
 DOI 10.1007/978-3-642-37580-4_2.